33giraffes/STlogic/README.txt

 Also, you can change the tile area of a save by going to the file and changing the numbers either side the hash (#): width#height

+To Copy/Paste, press Left Shift to enter/escape Selection mode.
+Click once to set one corner of the selection box, click again to set the other.
+Press CTRL + C to copy selection box contents.
+Press CTRL + V to paste copied selection to the mouse, starting at the top-left corner.
+You must be in selection mode to paste.

+P.S.
 This took too long to make, so please show your support for this in any way possible.